 How do we have a healthy relationship?
 How far do we go sexually?
 How do we deal with mistakes, their wounds and shame?

-holly Dating gives answers to these questions and more.
+Wholly Dating gives answers to these questions and more.
 Answers based on the grace and truth of Jesus, as worked out in people's experience today.
 Reference to William Shakespeare.
 Quotes from Louise Perry, Jordan Peterson, Josh Harris, Taylor Swift and more.

 Wholly Dating comes alive through the story of Roger Harper's own dating with Sharon, leading to their Covidtime wedding.

 Erogenous holding hands and washing each other's feet.
-Agreeing about Toilet seats and new underpants.
+Agreeing about toilet seats and new underpants.
 Getting tingles and gazing into eyes and choosing rings.

 'Accessible and relatable.... upfront and honest.'